scrapli/scrapli_cfg/docs/api_docs/platform/base/sync_platform.md

         Args:
             conn: scrapli connection to use
             config_sources: list of config sources
-            on_open: async callable to run at connection open
+            on_prepare: optional callable to run at connection `prepare`
-            preserve_connection: if True underlying scrapli connection will *not* be closed when the scrapli_cfg object is closed/exited
+            dedicated_connection: if `False` (default value) scrapli cfg will not open or close the underlying scrapli connection and will raise an exception if the scrapli connection is not open.
+If `True` will automatically open and close the scrapli connection when using with a context manager, `prepare` will open the scrapli connection (if not already open), and `close` will close the scrapli connection.
+            ignore_version: ignore checking device version support; currently this just means that scrapli-cfg will not fetch the device version during the prepare phase, however this will (hopefully) be used in the future to limit what methods can be used against a target device.
+For example, for EOS devices we need > 4.14 to load configs; so if a device is encountered at 4.13 the version check would raise an exception rather than just failing in a potentially awkward fashion.

         Returns:
             None